dmtrung14/O2Arena/README.md

 ## ✨ Key Features

-Here’s a breakdown of the features currently implemented in `oxygen`, and a few that are on our wishlist for the future.
+Here's a breakdown of the features currently implemented in `oxygen`, and a few that are on our wishlist for the future.

 #### 🔐 Advanced Authentication System
 - [x] **Multi-Provider Sign-In**: Google, Microsoft, and GitHub authentication.